jithyan/blog/_posts/reducing-re-renders.md

 ### A Random Number List Generator and Counter Example

 - Our example app displays a list of random numbers to the user.
 - Each random number is styled either with black or white background.
-How this is decided is by generating _another_ random number.
+How this is decided is by generating _another_ random number, and checking if it's even or odd.
 - We also give the user a button to click, which increments a counter.

   ![Initial](/assets/blog/reducing-re-renders/1-initial.png)